asmachy/StoryDrops/README.md

 ## Project Function

 The project is under development.
-The source code is in the temp branch.
+The source code is in the "rest-api-related-to-story" branch.
 Some features are available now
 1. User can create story.
 2. User can update any story.
 3. User can delete any story.